ninegua/reversi/docs/index.md

 Specifically for the reversi game, in certain conditions a player may be blocked from making any move, so the other player can make 2 consecutive moves or even more.
 In order to show every move a player makes, I chose to implement game state as a sequence of moves instead of just the latest state of the game board.
-This also means by comparing the list of moves in the local state of fronend with what's returned by calling the backend *view()* function, we can easily know what has changed since a player made the last move, whose turn it is to make next move, and so on.
+This also means by comparing the list of moves in the local state of fronend with what's returned by calling the *view()* function, we can easily know what has changed since a player made the last move, whose turn it is to make next move, and so on.

 ## SVG Animation

-The topic of doing animation with SVG perhaps does not really belong to this post, but at one point I was really stuck and couldn't make any progress.
+The topic of doing animation with Scalable Vector Graphics (SVG) perhaps does not belong to this post, but at one point I was really stuck because of it.
-So I think it is also worth sharing the lesson I've learned.
+So I'd like to share the lesson I've learned.

-Here is the problem I had: animations do not start despite *repeatCount* setting.
+The problem I had was: animations do not start when I use *repeatCount* setting to show them only once.
-Most online resources on SVG only gives example of \<animate\> that either repeats indefinitely or with a *repeatCount* setting.
+Most online resources on SVG only give example of \<animate\> that either repeats indefinitely or with a *repeatCount* setting.
 They implicitly assumed that if an animation is to be shown once, it is started once the page is loaded (or with some delay setting).
 However, with most one-page app frameworks like [React] or [Mithril], the page is often not reloaded but merely re-rendered.
-So when I wanted to show a piece flipping side from white to black or black to white, it has to happen when the page re-renders, not when page loads.
+So when I wanted to show a game piece flipping from white to black or from black to white, it has to happen when the page re-renders, not when page reloads.
-I was missing this crucial difference, and only figured it out after many failed attempts.
+I was missing this crucial difference, and only figured it out after many failed tries.

 So here is how I render an *animate* element (as a sub-element of SVG) using Mithril, where *rx* of an ellipse is changed from initial *radius* to *0* and back.